April 22, 2026

 Copenhagen’s #1 attraction is a not to miss amusement park and pleasure garden.
 A wonderful experience any time of year.

-The Little Mermaid statue in Copenhagen is possibly the most iconic sight in the city.
-But if you don’t know where to find it, you might miss it as the statue is not very big.
-The statue is only 1.25 meters tall (4.1 feet), so it is easily overlooked if it wasn’t for the many visitors taking statues from the Langelinie shoreline that is.
+The Little Mermaid statue in Copenhagen is perhaps the city’s most iconic landmark.
+But if you don’t know where to find it, you might well miss it, as the statue isn’t very big.
+It stands just 1.25 metres tall, so it would easily be overlooked if it weren’t for the many visitors taking photos from the Langelinie waterfront.

-5. Nyhavn’s history is as colourful as its buildings
+7. The history of Nyhavn is just as colourful as its buildings

-Today, Nyhavn is a favourite with many tourists as the bustling city harbour, lined with colourful houses, bars, cafes and restaurants but that wasn’t always the case.
-The harbour was dug by Danish soldiers and Swedish prisoners of war between 1670 and 1673.
-It was always a lively commercial area, only in its early days it was a hub for sailors and featured plenty of brothels.
+Today, Nyhavn is a favourite with many tourists as the bustling city harbour, lined with colourful houses, bars, cafés and restaurants, but that wasn’t always the case.
+The harbour was dug between 1670 and 1673 by Danish soldiers and Swedish prisoners of war.
+It had always been a lively trading area, but in its early days it was a hub for sailors and home to numerous brothels.

-8. Copenhagen has the longest pedestrian shopping street in the world
+8. Copenhagen has the longest shopping street in the world

-Want to have a great time shopping, without cars zipping by you on the street?
-Come to Strøget in Copenhagen, this is the longest pedestrian-only shopping street in the world!
-The street is a little over 1 km long (0.7 miles) and features a variety of shops, from high-end brands to local stores, so there is something for everyone here.
+Fancy a spot of shopping without cars whizzing past you?
+Then head to Strøget in Copenhagen, the longest car-free shopping street in the world!
+The street is just over 1 km long and offers a variety of shops, from luxury brands to local boutiques, so there’s something for everyone.

-9. Copenhagen has more Michelin-starred restaurants than any other Nordic city
+9. Copenhagen has more Michelin-starred restaurants than any other Scandinavian city

-Out of all cities in the Nordic countries (Denmark, Finland, Iceland, Norway and Sweden) Copenhagen has the most Michelin-starred restaurants.
-At the time of writing there are 14 restaurants in Copenhagen with this honour, though the most famous (Noma) is set to close at the end of 2024.
-Combined with Copenhagen’s lively street food scene, you can be assured that no matter what your budget is, you’ll find something great to eat in this city.
+Of all the cities in the Scandinavian countries (Denmark, Finland, Iceland, Norway and Sweden), Copenhagen has the most Michelin-starred restaurants.
+In 2026, there are 15 restaurants in Copenhagen with this honour.
+Combined with Copenhagen’s vibrant street food scene, you can be sure that, whatever your budget, you’ll find something delicious to eat in this city.

 Article continues below